 Learning through Independence & Play

-We provide quality care for children from birth to the age of 8 years, as well as offering a holiday club for school holidays and inset days at a set fee of £40 a day for children up to 8 years.
+We provide quality care for children from birth to the age of 8 years, as well as offering a holiday club for school holidays and inset days for children up to 8 years.

 What is Montessori?